 Make it a point to document how you calculated all the changes to the income statement, balance sheet, and cash flow statement in your business plan so that key team members or investors can verify your research.

-Writing A Startup Business Plan
+Financial Projections For A Startup Business Plan

 Unlike an existing business, a startup doesn’t have previous success to model its future performance.
 In this scenario, you need to focus on how to make a business plan realistic through the use of industry research and averages.